 - No BSS Coloring although it is vaguely advertised as being supported

-- The PoE budget for the secondary device is very limited
+- The PoE budget for the secondary device can be a bit limited

 Mark is a graduate in Computer Science, having gathered valuable experience over the years working in IT as a programmer.
 Mark is also the main tech writer for MBReviews.com, covering not only his passion, the networking devices, but also other cool electronic gadgets that you may find useful for your every day life.